JT Gravity on a Finite Lorentzian Strip: Time dependent Quantum Gravity Amplitudes: JT Quantum Gravity on the Strip

-In addition we can not regard $\phi$, as a constant over the four boundaries.
+Recall that we can not regard $\phi$, as a constant over the four boundaries.
 In fact now we need to have a varying dilaton over the initial and the final slices, as well as a varying $\Lambda$.
-Note that if the dilaton were constant over these slices then by continuity of the function \eqref{conti_consis} it would be infinity over them.
+Note that if the dilaton were constant over the initial and the final slices then by continuity of the function \eqref{conti_consis}, it would be infinity over them.
 The issue is that with a constant dilaton over $\Sigma_i$, and $\Sigma_f$, the limit $\epsilon\rightarrow0$, of the action in \eqref{T21} is not well defined.
-In addition there not exists counterterm that can fix this limit.
+In addition there not exists counterterms that can fix this limit.
 Consistency among boundaries conditions \eqref{conti_consis} implies that \be \lim_{\sigma\to\text{B}}\phi_{(i,f)}=\infty, \ee for the varying dilaton over $\Sigma_i$, and $\Sigma_f$.

 Starting from \eqref{T5}, it is straightforward to see that

 Where we have removed the infinity contribution $\frac{\sqrt{2\lambda}}{\epsilon^2}(\tau_{\text{R}}-\tau_{\text{L}})$.
 From this term one can read of the counterterm needed in the action \eqref{totalaction} to make it well defined for these particular boundary conditions.
 It is given by \be \text{S}_{\text{counterterm}}=-\sqrt{2\lambda}\int\limits_{(\text{B}_{\text{R}}-\text{B}_{\text{L}})}\phi \ \text{ds}. \ee